Hand In Hand Hospice Singers

 Here is a snapshot of a day of hospice singing:

-Our singing begins with our leader, Jean, going in to greet the patient and turning off the TV or radio.
-We walk in softly singing a round.
-Jean Renard gives starting pitches, and we sing the five or six songs we’ve prepared.
-We quietly walk out of the room while singing the last song.
-Patients seldom speak to us but respond to our singing by moving their hands to the beat of our songs and most clients seem calmer when we leave.
+Patients seldom speak to us, but respond to our singing by moving their hands to the beat of our songs and most clients seem calmer when we leave.
 Some of our folks have passed away on the day after we sang for them.
 We know we made a difference in their lives.
 We also know that singing for them has enriched us, too.
 Being around life and death has made the members of the group feel close, like extended family.

-If you know anyone—people in hospice either in a hospice facility or at their home, people who cannot leave their house for any reason and would like to have some special cheer—please let Jean know using the form below or at hand-in-hand@fpwatertown.org, and Hand in Hand will be there.
+If you know anyone—people in hospice, either in a hospice facility or at their home, people who cannot leave their house for any reason and would like to have some special cheer—please let Jean know using the form below or at hand-in-hand@fpwatertown.org, and Hand in Hand will be there.
 Hand in Hand is love in action.

 Contact Hand-in-Hand

-11 + 9 =
+11 + 1 =